 - Capsaicin.
-Topical capsaicin, a chili pepper extract, applied to your skin over an arthritic joint might help some people.
+Topical capsaicin, a chili pepper extract, applied to your skin over an arthritic joint might help.
 You might have to apply it three to four times a day for several weeks before you see a benefit.
 Some people can't tolerate the irritation.
 Wash your hands well after applying capsaicin cream.

 - Braces or shoe inserts.
 Shoe inserts or other devices might help reduce pain when you stand or walk.
 These devices can support your joint to help take pressure off it.

 Assistive devices.
 Assistive devices can help relieve stress on your joints.
-A cane takes weight off your knee or hip as you walk.
+A cane or walker take weight off your knee or hip as you walk.
 Hold the cane in the hand opposite the leg that hurts.

-Gripping and grabbing tools may make it easier to work in the kitchen if you have osteoarthritis in your fingers.
+Tools for gripping and grabbing may make it easier to work in the kitchen if you have osteoarthritis in your fingers.
 Check catalogs or medical supply stores or ask your doctor or occupational therapist about assistive devices.